Will-Griffiths-Ireland/Manifest/README.md

 ### **Ship Manifest Data Panel**

-- The ticket token is the primary key and never encrypted or suspect -The manifest data is also part of the passenger object and is the source of truth within the game.
+- The ticket token is the primary key and never encrypted or suspect
+- The manifest data is also part of the passenger object and is the source of truth within the game.
 - The only catch is its getting encrypted by an ongoing hack
 - The manifest data is randomly encrypted (obfuscated) before it is drawn to screen.
 - The games difficulty determines how many fields are encrypted and how much of the field is still shown